DoNotWorr/svorak-layout/README.md

 ## Installation

 1. Edit `/usr/share/X11/xkb/symbols/se`
 2. Overwrite the keybinds in an existing layout that you don't need.
+Keep the layout name (change `xkb_symbols "svorak"` in this repo to whatever the existing layout was called).
 3. Save as sudo.
-4. Log out and log back in.
-5. Select the keyboard layout in Settings.
+4. Add the edited layout to keyboard layouts.

 ## Why?
 Some applications like terminal and password prompts seem to use the first keyboard layout in the list in Settings.
 I couldn't find a way to make `setxkbmap` work with the terminal.